pattad/ktor-exposed/README.md

 # Ktor-Exposed Example Project

-This repository demonstrates how to integrate Ktor and Exposed to build a Kotlin-based web application with database interactions.
+This repository demonstrates how to integrate Ktor and Exposed to build a Kotlin-based web application with database interactions and Rest API.

 ## Features